looker-open-source/block-bqml-k-means/README.md

 ## About this LookML Block

 Clustering is a common exploratory data analysis technique used to gain a better understanding of your data by grouping observations (e.g., customers, stores, products, transactions, etc...) into "like" segments or clusters based on a collection of behaviors and attributes known about each observation.
-For example, you may want to cluster retail stores based on region, annual profit, square footage, total sales, or top selling brands in each.
+For example, you may want to cluster retail stores based on region, annual profit, total sales, or top selling brands in each.
 Or you may want to segment your customers based on Recency, Frequency or Monetary metrics.

 K-means uses a distance alogirthm to:
 * Divide data into similar clusters or segments